-Apple and Walnut ANZAC Crumble
+Skillet Apple and Walnut Crumble

 Is there anything more comforting than a crumble?
 Or wait, an apple and walnut ANZAC crumble?
 This one is literally Autumnal heaven.

 Perfect for a long, lazy Sunday lunch, a mid-week dinner, and just about every occasion in between.
 Fruit crumbles give so much bang for your buck.
 They’re a classic.
-Technically they are super easy, and a crumble can be adapted to pretty much any time of the year with seasonal fruit.
+Technically, they are super easy, and a crumble can be adapted to pretty much any time of the year with seasonal fruit.
 This ANZAC-spiced apple walnut crumble is comfort food central.
 Baked apple rolled in cinnamon sugar and topped with an ANZAC biscuit-inspired topping.
 Pass the ice cream, please!

 The Inspiration

 ANZAC Biscuits are one of Australia’s best inventions.
 While their exact origins aren’t known, it’s rumoured they became popular during WW1 because they were easily sent overseas to troops.
 With their readily available ingredients and lack of eggs, they kept well and stayed fresh during the long boat trips.
-And so somewhere along the line, they were named ANZACs, after the Australian & New Zealand Army Core.
+And so somewhere along the line, they were named ANZACs, after the Australian & New Zealand Army Corps.

 Living in a small country town, ANZAC Day is quite a big event.
 All the kids march up the main street together with our local veterans.
 Homemade ANZAC biscuits are passed around by the onlookers lining the street.
-Everyone then heads up to the park for the memorial service and the day normally ends at the pub with a little two up.
+Everyone then heads up to the park for the memorial service, and the day normally ends at the pub with a little two-up.

 By combining all those ANZAC flavours, golden syrup, brown sugar, and rolled oats with a good, old-fashioned apple crumble, we’ve basically got a match made in heaven.
 Cosy, comfort food heaven!